Mobius21/TechPage/README.md

 # TechPage
-Sample of Project I have participated
+Sample of Project I have participated.
+The work publication is authrized.
+It is listed only as work sample.